 The presence of the centralized mobility anchor allows a mobile device to be reachable when it is not connected to its home domain.
-The anchor, among other tasks, ensures forwarding of packets destined to or sent from the mobile device.
+The anchor point, among other tasks, ensures reachability of forwarding of packets destined to or sent from the mobile device.
 Most of the deployed architectures today have a small number of centralized anchors managing the traffic of millions of mobile subscribers.
 Compared with a distributed approach, a centralized approach is likely to have several issues or limitations affecting performance and scalability, which require costly network dimensioning and engineering to resolve.

-To optimize handovers for mobile users, the base protocols have been extended to efficiently handle packet forwarding between the previous and new points of attachment.
+To optimize handovers from the perspective of mobile nodes, the base protocols have been extended to efficiently handle packet forwarding between the previous and new points of attachment.
 These extensions are necessary when applications impose stringent requirements in terms of delay.
 Notions of localization and distribution of local agents have been introduced to reduce signaling overhead.
 Unfortunately today we witness difficulties in getting such protocols deployed, often leading to sub-optimal choices.